plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Schwarz, G. E. 1978.
 Estimating the dimension of a model.
 Ann Stat.
 6:461–464.
 (BIC model selection criterion)

-Shimodaira, H., and M. Hasegawa.
+:hibiscus: Shimodaira, H., and M. Hasegawa.
 1999.
 Multiple comparisons of log-likelihoods with applications to phylogenetic inference.
 Molecular Biology and Evolution 16: 1114-1116.
 (SH topology test)

-Shimodaira H. 2002.
+:hibiscus: Shimodaira H. 2002.
 An approximately unbiased test of phylogenetic tree selection.
 Systematic Biology.
 51:492–508.
 (AU topology test)

+:hibiscus: Siddall, M. E. 1998.
+Success of parsimony in the four-taxon case: long-branch repulsion by likelihood in the Farris Zone.
+Cladistics 14:209-220.

 Stamatakis, A. 2006.
 Phylogenetic models of rate heterogeneity: a high performance computing perspective.
 Proceedings 20th.
 IEEE International Parallel and Distributed Processing Symposium.